grnet/synnefo/docs/upgrade/upgrade-0.15.rst

 .. note:: If you are not upgrading from v0.14.10, you can find the migration script :ref:`here <add_names>`.

 Extend public networks to all Ganeti backends
 ---------------------------------------------

 Before v0.15, each public network of Cyclades existed in one of the Ganeti backends.
-In order to support dynamic addition and removal of public IPv4 address across VMs, each public network must exist in all Ganeti backends.
+In order to support dynamic addition and removal of public IPv4 addresses across VMs, each public network must exist in all Ganeti backends.

-If you are using more than one Ganeti backends, before upgrading to v0.15 you must ensure that the network configuration to all Ganeti backends is identical and appropriate to support all public networks of Cyclades.
+If you are using more than one Ganeti backends, before upgrading to v0.15 you must ensure that the network configuration of all Ganeti backends is identical and appropriate to support all public networks of Cyclades.

 Update Ganeti allocation policy